-ightest that morning.
+The sun must have been shining the brightest that morning.
 Only white fluffy clouds dared to come out.
 Well the traffic was daring too.
 Before we hit the Tumkur highway, the rural areas lining the road, offered us traffic which was even worse than that of the city and we had no choice but to accept it.
 It was 9:30 am when we had left our home.
 Some people would oppose the idea of leaving for a nature hot spot at such a time.
 Even I wanted to leave early, but due to some reason, we were delayed.
 Although we had left a bit late for a place 75km away form our home, I was still excited to see the rich flora and fauna of that place.

+The view from the temple atop the hill is unimaginable.
 The few lakes which are present at the foot of the hill look like little puddles of water and the enchanting hills look like sand castles.
 The scene will turn an adult into a child and will test his/her imagination to a great extent.
 Also one can see the twisting and turning roads which helped one get to such a height.
 The descent from the hill is also an unforgettable experience.
-The road sides are filled with wild vegetation and herbs.
-This rich vegetation entertains thousands and thousands of birds and insects.
-Bees and butterflies keep poking at the flowers to get their daily bread.
+The road sides are filled with

 Two of my friends and I decided to walk to a lake where our families were planning to relax.
 As we walked through the forest, the eerie sounds seemed to soothe our ear drums.
 The butterflies were enjoying the diffused sunlight falling from between the branches of the rather irregular canopy.
 Dragonflies hovered above our heads, displaying their acrobatics.
 There weren’t many birds around.
 This must have been the effect of the afternoon heat.
 During the walk we found a chameleon.
 I was excited, because this was the first time I had seen one.
 Unfortunately it was dead.
 Some vehicle must have run over it.
 After walking for about one and a half kilometers down the road, we finally reached the lake.